Loss of MicroRNA-21 Influences the Gut Microbiota, Causing Reduced Susceptibility in a Murine Model of Colitis.

 Johnston DGW., Williams MA., Thaiss CA., Cabrera-Rubio R., Raverdeau M., McEntee C., Cotter PD., Elinav E., O'Neill LAJ., Corr SC.

-Background and aims: microRNAs regulate gene expression and influence the pathogenesis of human diseases.
-The present study investigated miR-21 in the pathogenesis of intestinal inflammation, as miR-21 is highly expressed in Inflammatory Bowel Disease (IBD).
-IBD is associated with intestinal barrier dysfunction and an altered gut microbiota.
+Background and Aims: microRNAs regulate gene expression and influence the pathogenesis of human diseases.
+The present study investigated the role of microRNA-21 [miR-21] in the pathogenesis of intestinal inflammation, because miR-21 is highly expressed in inflammatory bowel disease.
+Inflammatory bowel disease is associated with intestinal barrier dysfunction and an altered gut microbiota.
 Recent studies have demonstrated that host microRNAs can shape the microbiota.
-Thus, we determined the influence of miR-21 on the gut microbiota and subsequent impact in a dextran sodium sulphate (DSS)-induced colitis model.
-Methods: The influence of miR-21 on the gut microbiota and inflammation was assessed in wild-type (WT) and miR-21-/- mice, in co-housed mice, following antibiotic depletion of the microbiota, or by colonization of germ-free (GF) mice with fecal homogenate, prior to DSS administration.
-16S rRNA sequencing was performed on WT and miR-21-/- mice to dissect potential differences in the gut microbiota.
-Results: miR-21-/- mice have reduced susceptibility to DSS-induced colitis compared to WT mice.
-Co-housing conferred some protection to WT mice, while GF mice colonized with fecal homogenate from miR-21-/- were protected from DSS colitis compared to those colonized with WT homogenate.
-Further supporting a role for the microbiota in the observed phenotype, the protection afforded by miR-21 depletion is lost when mice are pre-treated with antibiotics.
-16S rRNA sequencing revealed significant differences in the composition of WT and miR-21-/- intestinal microbiota.
-Conclusions: These findings suggest that miR-21 influences pathogenesis of intestinal inflammation by causing propagation of a disrupted gut microbiota.
+Thus, we determined the influence of miR-21 on the gut microbiota and observed the subsequent impact in a dextran sodium sulphate [DSS]-induced colitis model.
+Methods: The influence of miR-21 on the gut microbiota and inflammation was assessed in wild-type [WT] and miR-21-/- mice, in co-housed mice, following antibiotic depletion of the microbiota, or by colonization of germ-free [GF] mice with fecal homogenate, prior to DSS administration.
+We carried out 16S rRNA sequencing on WT and miR-21-/- mice to dissect potential differences in the gut microbiota.
+Results: miR-21-/- mice have reduced susceptibility to DSS-induced colitis compared with WT mice.
+Co-housing conferred some protection to WT mice, while GF mice colonized with fecal homogenate from miR-21-/- were protected from DSS colitis compared with those colonized with WT homogenate.
+Further supporting a role for the microbiota in the observed phenotype, the protection afforded by miR-21 depletion was lost when mice were pre-treated with antibiotics.
+The 16S rRNA sequencing revealed significant differences in the composition of WT and miR-21-/- intestinal microbiota.
+Conclusions: These findings suggest that miR-21 influences the pathogenesis of intestinal inflammation by causing propagation of a disrupted gut microbiota.